Learn how breast reconstruction gives women the opportunity to feel confident again with the help of our board-certified plastic surgeons

 Breast reconstruction offers women the opportunity to feel whole again after having treated breast cancer with a lumpectomy or mastectomy, or after injury or a birth defect.
 Most techniques involve several separate procedures that can begin as early as the time of mastectomy.
 Reconstruction begins with to restore the shape, size, and appearance of the breast.
 There are several techniques by which this can be accomplished.

-Reconstructive options include expanding the remaining tissues on the chest and using an implant, or by using your own tissues, often taken from the abdomen or back.
+Reconstructive options include expanding the remaining tissue on the chest and using an implant, or by using your own tissues, often taken from the abdomen or back.
 In addition to restoring the breast mound, there are also techniques to reconstruct the nipple and areola, including local skin rearrangements, skin grafts, and tattoos.
 In some cases, the remaining breast will need to be lifted, augmented, or reduced in order to improve symmetry.
 Please note, not all patients are candidates for every technique.
-A board certified plastic surgeon will review the methods of reconstruction available to you during your consultation.
+A board-certified plastic surgeon will review the methods of reconstruction available to you during your consultation.

 Although reconstructive surgery has improved with modern implants and techniques, a reconstructed breast will never have the exact same look and sensation as the breast it replaced.
 In addition to being prepared for the emotional adjustment involved in breast reconstruction, patients must have realistic expectations about outcomes.